 By Mike George

-By contributing to DU's Peaks to Prairies Initiative, you will be supporting important wetlands conservation efforts in the Rockies as well as on the breeding grounds of the U.S. and Canadian Prairie Pothole Region, where many of the birds that pass through the initiative area are produced.
+Waterfowl are a continentally shared resource, and Ducks Unlimited has worked across North America since 1937 to ensure a bright future for waterfowl and waterfowl hunters.
+By contributing to this initiative, you will be supporting important waterfowl habitat conservation in America's heartland, as well as on the breeding grounds of the Prairie Pothole Region and Western Boreal Forest of the United States and Canada, where the vast majority of birds are produced before beginning their journey to the wintering grounds.
 For more information on how you can support this and other initiatives, visit the DU website at ducks.org/DUinitiatives.

-Mike George is DU's director of conservation programs in Kansas, Colorado, Nebraska, and Wyoming.
+Mike George is DU's director of conservation programs in Nebraska, Kansas, and Colorado.

 Growing up in Grand Island, Nebraska, Doug Frey developed a love for waterfowl while witnessing millions of ducks and geese stopping to rest and refuel in the Rainwater Basin each spring and from hunting the Platte River with his father in the fall.

 As a typical 18-year-old in a farm community, Doug wanted to see the world.
 "So I moved to Texas and got into the oil business.
 There, I did see the world," he says, "but I have never forgotten watching the birds along the Platte River."

 Through their foundation, Doug and his wife, Allison, are major supporters of DU's Heartland Heritage and Habitat Initiative.
 They are also DU Diamond Legacy Sponsors and President's Council members, and Doug is a member of DU's Wetlands America Trust board.
 "Allison has always been supportive of my commitment to preserving wetlands in Nebraska," he says.
 "She understands how blessed I feel about my success in life and my calling to preserve and protect this vital wetland habitat."